On the optimization of the Robin eigenvalues in some classes of polygons: Positive boundary parameter

 On the other hand, if a subset of $\partial P$ with multiplicity two consists of more consecutive segments, it is enough to apply the previous argument a finite number of times, starting from the external vertices and detaching one segment per time.
-Notice that in all cases, we do not increase the total number of sides, see Figure 6.
+Notice that in all cases, we do not increase the total number of sides, see Figure 6, because every step of the procedure involves the detachment of sides which had multiplicity \emph{two} creating \emph{two} disjoint sides.

 Considering now $\varepsilon=1/n$, we build a sequence of unions of simple polygons with at most $N$ sides such that

 The claim is thus an immediate consequence of the continuity of the eigenvalues proved in \cite[Theorem 6.1, Theorem 6.2]{bugitr22}. \end{proof}